About The British Touring Car Championship

 It was in the Nineties, however, that the BTCC truly boomed.
 The championship was already beginning to grow in stature, with regular television coverage on the BBC’s flagship sports show, Grandstand.
 When the decision was taken to make the BTCC exclusively for 2-litre cars, it instantly created closer racing and attracted a host of high-profile manufacturers, teams and drivers to the series.
 Combined with enhanced television coverage and marketing genius, this made the BTCC essential viewing for millions throughout the UK – and many millions more around the world.

 Unsurprisingly, manufacturers simply could not afford to miss out on the enormous marketing value of competing in the BTCC and Alfa Romeo, Audi, BMW, Ford, Honda, Mazda, Nissan, Peugeot, Renault, Toyota, Vauxhall and Volvo were all quick to join the party.
-Every one of them has the BTCC to thank for being a part of their ongoing growth in the UK today.
-Honda and MG continue to reap the rewards by fielding official ‘works’ teams in today’s championship while BMW, Ford, Proton and Toyota each provide customer support to teams on the grid.
+Every one of them has the BTCC to thank for being a part of their ongoing growth in the UK over the years.

-Twenty years on, now with unprecedented levels of national television coverage, ITV has agreed a long-term contract extension up until the end of 2022.
+Now with unprecedented levels of national television coverage, ITV has agreed a long-term contract extension up until the end of 2026.
 That same 2-litre formula continues to provide one of motor sport’s most addictive, action-packed atmospheres for an audience of millions.
 It is the perfect platform for teams, drivers and sponsors to raise their profiles and reputations.